tjvananne/crafting_interpreters_notes/README.md

 It makes much more sense now why an identifier such as a variable can't start with a number of symbol (other than `_`) in most languages.
 It would add a lot more complexity to identifying numeric literals.
 If I add `42x` to my source code, should this be flagged as a Lexical Error because the numeric literal contains an alpha character?
 Or should this be interpreted as an identifier by that name?

+### Challenge 4 - nested block comments

+I chose to take on the challenge of nested C-style block comments (`/* ... */`).
+I counted the occurrences of `/*` to keep track of how many layers of nesting I'm in at any given point.
+The tricky thing here is to make sure that I handle calling an extra `advance()` when my block comment counter gets to zero so that I consume the final `/`.
+Otherwise, the Scanner will add an errant `SLASH` token to the TokenArray of the program.

+I, personally, find the nested comment blocks to be confusing when eventually writing JLox.
+It makes more sense for any instance of `*/` to end the block comment regardless of how many instances of `/*` there were.
+But I will leave the nested logic in my implementation for now.